Barnett Formula (Replacement) Bill

 Overview

-This bill mandates the Chancellor of the Exchequer to present to Parliament proposals for a new system to replace the Barnett Formula.
-The new system will use a statutory scheme based on an assessment of relative needs to allocate public spending to Scotland, Wales, and Northern Ireland.
+This bill mandates the Chancellor of the Exchequer to propose a replacement for the Barnett Formula, which currently determines how public spending is allocated to Scotland, Wales, and Northern Ireland.
+The proposed replacement would use a statutory scheme based on an assessment of relative needs.

 Description